ait-testbed/attackmate/docs/source/playbook/commands/ssh.rst

    In interactive-mode the command will try reading the output for a certain amount of seconds.
 If the output ends with any string found in ``prompts``, the command will stop immediately.
-   If ``prompts`` is an empty list, no prompt checking will be performed.

    :type: list[str]
    :default: ``["$ ", "# ", "> "]``